All Episodes

 You don't know how frightened broadcasters get of those things.

-I'm not suggesting this can't change and shouldn't change, and nobody should be outraged about it.
+I'm not suggesting this can't change and shouldn't change and nobody should be outraged about it.

 It's just the exact opposite.

-Uh but it's it's uh this is like anything else.
+But it's this is like anything else.

-It's not gonna affect me.
+It's not going to affect me.

 Why should I care?

-And it does uh in in so many ways.
+And it does in so many ways.

-How utterly afraid of the truth Democrats are, how they cannot stand for a campaign in this election to be based on national security.
+How utterly afraid of the truth Democrats are, how they cannot stand for a campaign in this election to be based on national security, on how they haven't the ability to even deal with the truth.

 The truth is what imprisons them.